 A source of omega-3 fatty acids, fish oils are widely thought to have an anti-inflammatory effect on the body.
 Omega-3 fatty acids may also help reduce menstrual problems such as menstrual pain (dysmenorrhoea) by having an effect on prostaglandins and other factors involved in pain and inflammation.

-One study suggests taking omega-3 fatty acids for two months may reduce menstrual pain significantly (ix), while another has found fish oils and vitamin B12 supplements may have a similar effect (ix).
+One study suggests taking omega-3 fatty acids for two months may reduce menstrual pain significantly (xvi), while another has found fish oils and vitamin B12 supplements may have a similar effect (xvii).

 This antioxidant vitamin is required for the growth and repair of tissues in all parts of the body, with many experts believing it’s important for healing.
-Vitamin C may be helpful for endometriosis as it’s involved in the way the immune system works (some experts believe problems with immune function may play a part in the development of the condition).
-One study also suggests an antioxidant supplement containing vitamins C and E may help reduce chronic pain associated with endometriosis (xi).
+Vitamin C may be helpful for endometriosis as it’s involved in the way the immune system works (there’s a theory that immune function may play a part in the development of the condition).
+One study also suggests an antioxidant supplement containing vitamins C and E may help reduce chronic pain associated with endometriosis (xix).

 These are naturally occurring plant substances that belong to a group of chemicals called flavonoids.
 They’re found in the pigments of dark and richly coloured fruits such as blueberries, blackberries, raspberries and red grapes, as well as other sources including grapeseed extract.
-Anthocyanidins may be helpful for endometriosis as they may help increase the amount of vitamin C in the body and have also been shown to block the release of prostaglandins, which are involved in pain and inflammation (xii).
+Anthocyanidins may be helpful for endometriosis as they may help increase the amount of vitamin C in the body.
+They have also been shown to block the release of prostaglandins, which are involved in pain and inflammation (xx).